andyhasit/pillbug/README.md

 npm i pillbug-js --save-dev
 ```

-Install the babel plugin:
+This will also install `babel-plugin-pillbug` which requires babel, which you can install with:

 ```
-npm install --save-dev @babel/core npm install babel-plugin-pillbug
+npm install --save-dev @babel/core
 ```

-Configure it by adding this to the **.babelrc** file in your project:
+Add the plugin to the **.babelrc** file in your project:

 ```
 {